UPPMAX/R-matlab-julia-HPC/docs/julia/environments_packages.md

 !!! info "Learning outcomes for this session"

-    - How to work with Julias environment and package management.
+    - How to work with Julia's environment and package management.
     - How to check for and use site-installed packages, if any.